Coronavirus can survive upto 24 hours on cardboard, 7 days on face masks

 But the Hong Kong team also found that common household disinfectants, including bleach, were effective in "killing" the virus.

-Meanwhile, the World Health Organization said,''You can catch COVID-19, no matter how sunny or hot the weather is.
+Meanwhile, the World Health Organization said, ''You can catch COVID-19, no matter how sunny or hot the weather is.
 Countries with hot weather have reported cases of COVID-19.''

 Air - 3 hours